Discussion

 Precipitation started off in the new water year a little below average during Oct, with a little more rainfall on the southside than at my northside location.
 In Nov, after a dry first half of the month, there was enough precipitation in the last 2 weeks to keep the totals right around average.

 December though ended up on the dry side, with totals around a third of inch below average at the start of the new year.
+However, two storms during January brought a decent amount of precipitation to the area, so that water year totals are right around average at the start of February.

 —————————————————————————————————-